Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Vocabulary for primitive computations and topological operators

-Table \ref{tab:primitives} and \figref{fig:topological_operators} describe the primitive computations and topological operators used throughout our experiments in \secref{sec:experiments} and \appendixref{sec:details_6}, respectively.
+\cref{tab:primitives} and \cref{fig:topological_operators} describe the primitive computations and topological operators used throughout our experiments, respectively.
+We defined the order of arguments of the topological operator as follows: we order arguments first by their sink nodes and then by the source node (following \citet{dong-iclr20a}).
 Note that by adding more primitive computations and/or topological operators we could construct even more expressive search spaces.